 Using too much protein powder can have some downsides.
 While protein helps build muscles, repair tissues, and keeps you feeling good, too much can do more harm than help.
 Let's talk about what might happen if you overdo it:

-One common issue from too much protein powder is stomach discomfort.
-You might feel bloated, gassy, or have cramps.
-This happens because your body might struggle to handle a lot of protein at once, especially if you're sensitive to certain ingredients.
+Taking in too much protein powder can sometimes lead to digestive issues.
+You might feel bloated, experience gas, or notice stomach cramps.
+This can occur when your body has trouble processing a large amount of protein at once, particularly if you're sensitive to some of the ingredients.

 Why It's Good to Get Protein from Real Food

-When you do use protein powder, think of it as an extra to your meals, not a replacement.
-Try to get most of your protein from different whole foods and use the powder to fill any gaps or when you need something quick and easy.
+When using protein powder, consider it a complement to your meals.
+Aim to get most of your protein from whole foods and use powder only when you need something quick or to help meet your target.

 How to Pick a Good Protein Powder